Parents' Association Constitution

 7.0 THE CONSTITUTION

 7.2 The dissolution of the Association shall require a General Meeting.
-In the event of the dissolution of the Association all its assets shall pass to the College Management.
+In the event of the dissolution of the Association all its assets shall pass to the Board of Management.

 8.0 SUB-COMMITTEES / WORKING PARTIES